Triggers of Sciatica Flare-Ups You Need to Know

 Because the symptoms of Sciatica and Piriformis Syndrome can overlap, it’s important to have a professional assessment to identify the root cause of your pain.
 Accurate diagnosis ensures you receive the right Sciatica treatment to relieve pressure, restore nerve function, and prevent future flare-ups.

-How Your Feet Could Be Making Your Sciatica Worse
+How Your Feet Could Be Making Your Sciatica flare up

 How foot mechanics and posture directly affect sciatica pain.